Micah-T/micah-torcellini/posts/2020-11-27-divine-intervention-in-western-epic.md

 fear, in the existence of the gods may have had significant influence on the spread of Christianity.
-The Apostle Paul called this hope and comfort of redemption "that blessed hope,"[^29] emphasizing the eternal qualities of Christianity in a pagan world.
+The Apostle Paul called this hope and comfort of redemption "that blessed hope,"[^29] emphasizing the eternal qualities of Christianity in a pagan world.{.dropcap}

 ## Bibliography